dcviare/dcviare/README.md

 </p>

 <p align="center">i don't really care what you call me//
-</br> nonverbal most of the time// please
+</br> nonverbal most of the time// very chatty around
+closefriends//, please
 </br> whisp if you wantto interact//

 <p align="center">if i have you added